 70% or more of the foods that you can buy in the grocery store probably contain some form of GM ingredient, either directly or indirectly.
 That is intimidating!
 Since there is no requirement that companies label foods that contain GM ingredients, you can do one of two things:

-- Know which ingredients are mostly likely GM and avoid products that contain them.
+- Know which ingredients are most likely GM and avoid products that contain them.

 Let’s start with the good news.